 Eric Zhu

-I am a masters student in robotics at Carnegie Mellon where I research the intersection of machine learning and robotics.
+I am a masters student in robotics at Carnegie Mellon where I research the intersection of machine learning, reinforcement learning, robotics, and autonomous vehicles.
+I am fortunate enough to be advised by Jeff Schneider.

-Previously, I was an undergraduate senior at the University of Maryland, College Park, double majoring in Computer Science and Mathematics.
-During the course of my undergrad, I have worked with Abhinav Shrivastava and Yiannis Aloimonos in computer vision and robotics.
+Previously, I was an undergraduate at the University of Maryland, College Park, where I double majored in Computer Science and Mathematics.
+During the course of my undergrad, I worked with Abhinav Shrivastava in machine learning, computer vision and robotics.

 Email / CV / Github